Lidar traffic enforcement: Advantages of lidar over radar

 Radar has wide signal beam divergence, so that an individual vehicle cannot be targeted, requiring significant operator skill, training and certification in order to visually estimate speed so as to locate an offender in a traffic stream, and offenders may use the defence that some other vehicle was offending.
 Radar will register the speed of any object in its field, for example a tree swaying or an airplane passing overhead.

 Lidar has a narrow beam, and easily targets an individual vehicle, thereby eliminating the need for visual estimation, and some models can record an image of the license plate at the same instant as recording the speed violation.
 Speed estimation takes less than half a second, which, together with the narrow, targeted beam, results in offending vehicles having little warning even when using an evasion device.
 Lidar can measure the distance between vehicles to detect 'too close' (tailgating) infringements.
 The speed of a vehicle occluded by (hidden behind) another vehicle cannot be measured.
+This occlusion issue does not apply to fixed speed enforcement devices that can be mounted on poles or gantries up to 5–6 m high using radar as detection method.
+Fixed and handheld lidar systems are reliable up to heights of roughly 2 m.
+For fixed lidar speed enforcement this means that such systems are more susceptible to soiling and vandalism.

 Lidar specifications

 The US Department of Transportation National Highway Traffic Safety Administration (NHTSA) has issued specifications for lidar devices, a conforming products list, and guidelines regarding implementation of traffic enforcement.

-A typical NHTSA approved device weighs less than 2 kilograms, is battery powered, has speed detection accuracy +2 km/h and -3 km/h, distance accuracy +- 0.3 metres at 90 metres, and minimum range 300 metres.
+A typical NHTSA approved device weighs less than 2 kilograms, is battery powered, has speed detection accuracy +2 km/h and -3 km/h, distance accuracy +- 0.3 metres at 90 metres, and minimum long-range measurement capability of 300 metres.
 Devices must be capable of meeting these accuracy standards while exposed to ambient temperatures between -30 °C and 60 °C, relative humidity of 90% at 37 °C and normal urban road ambient electromagnetic radiation.
 The range of speeds required to be accurately detected is 16 km/h to 320 km/h.
 In some jurisdictions speeding violations are required to be documented by the device with a recorded image showing license plate, location, speed, date, time and operator identification, some units identify the driver by image and record the direction of travel.
 The light emitted is required to be in the infrared range, meet eye safety standards, and have pulse repetition less than one kHz with beam divergence less than 5 milliradians.